An Act To Enact the Maine Citizens' Initiatives Clean Election Act

 § 1140.
 Audit requirements

-The commission shall audit the activities of certified committees to verify compliance with applicable laws and rules and the mission of the committee.
-Within one month of a participating committee's filing a declaration of intent to become a certified committee, the committee's treasurer and any other relevant staff shall meet with the staff of the commission to discuss audit standards, expenditure guidelines and record-keeping requirements.
+The commission shall audit the activities of certified committees to verify compliance with applicable laws and rules and the mission of a committee.
+Within one month of filing a declaration of intent to become a certified committee, the committee's treasurer and any other relevant staff shall meet with the staff of the commission to discuss audit standards, expenditure guidelines and record-keeping requirements.

 § 1141.
 Financial report filings; liability